 You can troubleshoot nutrient deficiencies and help give them a boost but sometimes there isn’t enough time left in the gardening season to make it worth your while.
-Sometimes you’re better to pull up the plants, add some compost and sow fast growing crops.
+Sometimes you’re better to pull up the plants, add some compost and sow fast-growing vegetables.

 Other than your plant roots, certain crops you grow are also the root vegetables.
 Once again, the deeper and looser the soil, the larger these can grow.
-If you struggle with clay soil, adding organic matter will be so important so that the roots can expand underground.
+If you struggle with growing plants in clay soil, adding organic matter will be so important so that the roots can expand underground.